Easy Homemade Vegan Mayo: Better Than The Real Thing!

 After 20 seconds, the mayonnaise will have made its way almost all the way to the top.
 This is when you want to slowly start raising the blender until you get to the very top.

 Continue blending for just a few more seconds.
-At this point, you can move the blender around and up and down to make sure you get every last bit of oil blended in.
+At this point, you can move the blender around and up and down to make sure you get every last bit of oil incorporated.

 And there you have it.
 Beautiful, creamy, tasty and egg free mayo!
 And it tastes just like the real thing, too, if not better!